EDITOR'S NOTE: Updated 8-20-20

 5. Aberdeenshire/Northeast Scotland

-Aberdeen found this spot for two reasons: Trump International Golf Links Scotland might be too pricey or too controversial for some tastes, and the fact that the Royal Aberdeen Golf Club shut down visitor play for the rest of 2015 sent the message that they're not interested in being proper hosts.
+Aberdeen found this spot for one reason: Trump International Golf Links Scotland might be too pricey or too controversial for some tastes.
 Course for course, though, the region can stand with any in Scotland.
 The dunes at Trump are otherworldly.
+Some believe the Royal Aberdeen Golf Club boasts the best nine-hole loop in all of Scotland.
 The magical Cruden Bay Golf Club teases golfers with tricky blind shots and stirring scenery from the elevated ninth tee.
-Murcar Links Golf Club, a demanding test stocked with narrow fairways, will host its first Paul Lawrie match-play event on the European Tour this summer.
+Murcar Links Golf Club, a demanding test stocked with narrow fairways, hosted its first Paul Lawrie match-play event on the European Tour in 2015, proving its championship chops.
 Worth the drive is the underappreciated Fraserburgh Golf Club, the seventh-oldest club in the world.
 Its Corbie Hill links is a joy to play.
 Newburgh-on-Ythan might be worth a look, too.
 I especially love the accommodations available to golfers near Aberdeen.
 The four-star Marcliffe Hotel & Spa gets high marks for luxury.
 For a more authentic European experience, the Maryculter House Hotel, a four-star 40-bedroom retreat, sits on the banks of the River Dee, a site where the Knights Templar once trained in 1227.
 Kincardine Castle, a 16-bedroom Victorian country house hidden among 3,000 forested acres about an hour's drive from the coast, is available to rent for groups of six or more golfers.
-Consider this: If you combined a trip touring Aberdeen and the Highlands -- a whirlwind vacation I survived earlier this year -- this destination suddenly shoots up the rankings.
+Consider this: If you combined a trip touring Aberdeen and the Highlands -- a whirlwind vacation I survived in 2015 -- this destination suddenly shoots up the rankings.

 Don't agree with my analysis?
 In the immortal words of Pat Benatar, hit me with your best shot in the comments below.